ropenscilabs/statistical-software/README.md

 that the centrality of review within that network likely reflects a pervasive difficulty within the extant literature in defining the scope of review.
-This difficulty in definition translates into the concept of review being tentatively related to many more diverse aspects that other, more readily defined aspects such as testing.
+This difficulty in definition translates into the concept of review being tentatively related to many other, more diverse yet readily defined aspects (such as testing).
 Whether or not the centrality of review is an artefact, the following two important aspects emerge as subsets, and direct repeats, of the more general questions considered under the general topic of “Review” at the outset:

 1. At what point(s) during the development of software should review start and end?